-Palaeolandscape implication: About 100 m NE of the construction pit Klein Dorregeest, a tributary of the main Oer-IJ channel cut through the barrier Uitgeest–Akersloot at a location where a depression in the barrier was present.
+Palaeolandscape implication: About 100 m northeast of the construction pit Klein Dorregeest, a tributary of the main Oer-IJ channel cut through the barrier Uitgeest–Akersloot at a location where a depression in the barrier was present.
 14C samples were taken from the peat layer south of the channel depression and from the upper channel clay fill (seeds).
 The peat formation on top of the barrier dune sand started around 2680 BC (KF-4; 3.09 m –NAP), more than 550 years earlier than at the eastern barrier side at the KD location (KD-3; 1.18 m –NAP).
 The top of the peat was eroded.
 The date of the top of the remaining peat only indicates that the peat in the depression was formed at least as early as 1615 BC.
 The seed dates show that the rest channel was filled during the medieval period.

-Table A2.8: 14C dates of AAC excavation Limmen-De Krocht (LK).
-Reference: Vos, 2005.
+Table A2.8.
+14C dates of AAC excavation Limmen-De Krocht (LK) (Vos, 2005)